AWehrhahn/SMElib/README.md

 Note that depending on your system you might have to install libgfortran (version 3) as well.

 ## Notes
- - SMElib requires libgfortran3 on most OSs to be installed (e.g. using `sudo apt install libgfortran3` on Ubuntu)
+ - SMElib requires libgfortran on most OSs to be installed.
+The exact version, depends on the version of SMELib that you are installing.
+If PySME fails to load the library try adding that libgfortran file in the same directory.
+     - linux: libgfortran.so.3 (e.g. sudo apt install libgfortran3)
+     - manylinux2010: libgfortran.so.5 (e.g. sudo apt install libgfortran5)
+     - windows: libgfortran-4.dll
+     - osx: ??
+(I'm not sure, but its the version that comes with brew cask gfortran)
  - SMELib needs the datafiles to be present, or it will fail silently.
 It is therefore recommended to use the included `setLibraryPath(path-to-the-datafiles)` function.
 While SMElib comes with a default location when it is compiled, the location is dependant on the machine it is run on.
 You can check the currently set path with `getLibraryPath()` and the names of the required datafiles with `GetDataFiles()`.

 ## Build